Skip to main content

 libzbc is a user library that provides functions for manipulating ZBC and ZAC disks.
 The command implementation of libzbc is compliant with the latest published versions of the ZBC and ZAC standards as defined by INCITS technical committees T10 (for ZBC) and T13 (for ZAC).

-In addition to supporting ZBC and ZAC disks, libzbc implements an emulation mode that allows the library to imitate the behavior of a host managed zoned disk, using a regular file or a standard block device as the backing store.
+In addition to supporting ZBC and ZAC disks, libzbc may implement an emulation mode that allows the library to imitate the behavior of a host managed zoned disk, using a regular file or a standard block device as the backing store.

 The libzbc project is hosted on GitHub.
 The project's README file provides information on how to compile and install the libzbc library and its tools.